 One of the biggest questions that people often have about life insurance is how it relates to other kinds of financial vehicles and financial planning.
-Alongside other questions about IRAs, high-value assets, and other aspects of retirement planning, some people also have questions about other specific things, and structured settlements are one of them.
+Structured settlements are one popular topic of discussion.

 Part of the idea about structured settlements is that courts feel like it’s better to dole out settlement money over a number of years, to help a household pay the bills.

 The idea is that if you get a lump sum settlement, you may spend it too soon.
 There may be certain tax implications, or a number of different things can happen with that money.
 Then you’re back to square one.
 There are aspects built into federal and state law to protect families from these kinds of dangers.
 Planners want to make sure that those who receive settlements are able to use them over time to stay afloat financially.
 That means building a structure that will come in when bills come in so that the head of the household can manage finances.

 Why Do I Need Life Insurance with a Structured Settlement?

 So if you’re already getting money every month, why pay a premium for a life insurance policy?